National History Day - Tulare County

 • Individual Performance

-• Group Historical Website Design
+• Group Website Design

-• Individual Historical Website Design
+• Individual Website Design

-Starting in 2024, historical papers will not compete at county contests.
+Historical papers will not compete at county contests.
 Instead, papers will be directly submitted to the state contest by the teacher.
 Each school will be allowed to submit up to THREE (3) papers.

 For all other categories, students who are selected to advance to the California State History Day competition will attend the Project Feedback portion of the competition in order to participate in a one-on-one critique session with a panel of judges.
 At this event, competitors receive rigorous and relevant feedback before moving on to the National History Day - California State Finals.